melastmohican/esp-rust-board-discovery/README.md

 ## Development Setup

 1. Install Rust and cargo
-2. Install espflash: `cargo install espflash`
+2. Install probe-rs: `cargo install probe-rs-tools --locked`
 3. Add RISC-V target: `rustup target add riscv32imc-unknown-none-elf`
 4. Clone this repository
 5. Connect your Rust ESP Board via USB
 6. Run examples with `cargo run --example <name>`

+**Note:** This project uses probe-rs for flashing and debugging.
+The `.cargo/config.toml` is configured to use probe-rs as the runner.

 ## Resources